RahmatSaeedi/focals/readme.md

 * _youthfulness()_ : Returns the number of vampires to the original vampire
 * _isMoreSeniorThan( someVampire )_ : Returns true if this vampire is more senior than the other vampire (_someVampire_).
 * _closestCommonAncestor( someVampire )_ : Returns the closest common ancestor of two vampires.
+* _totalNumberOfDescendents()_ : Counts the total number of descendents that this vampire has

 ### Mocha Chai Test
 To run the test, issue the following commad `npm test -- test/vampr.js`